Forecasting local Primordial Non-Gaussianities from UNIONS Lyman-Break Galaxies and Planck CMB lensing: Forecasting methodology

 where $B_{b\ell}$ is the binning matrix, and the covariance of the unbinned spectra is \citep{Brown2005cellcov}

-where $\mathcal{M}^{-1}_{\ell\ell'}$ is the mixing-mode matrix which accounts for partial sky coverage.
-We validate on mocks in Appendix \ref{app:mocks} that this modeling choice is accurate to describe the Gaussian-disconnected part of the covariance.
+where $\mathcal{M}^{-1}_{\ell\ell'}$ is the mixing-mode matrix which accounts for partial sky coverage \citep{Alonso2019namaster}.
 Not included in our mock validation pipeline are non-Gaussian contributions to the covariance, such as the super-sample covariance (SSC), which is currently considered to be the dominant non-Gaussian contribution.
 SSC arises from the non-linear modulation of local observables by long-wavelength density fluctuations.

-\paragraph{Data vector:} For our inference, we then adopt the theoretical ``data vector'' (i.e., the input prediction for the angular power spectrum), which is satisfactorily recovered by the mocks, along with the theoretical covariance that includes the full mode-coupling matrix.
+For our inference, we then adopt the theoretical ``data vector'' (i.e., the input prediction for the angular power spectrum), which is satisfactorily recovered by the mocks, along with the theoretical covariance that includes the full mode-coupling matrix.

-\paragraph{Likelihood evaluation and covariance update:} As stated before, we consider $\fnl$ as a free parameter.
 We also include a free galaxy bias-related parameter, $b_0$, with a default value of 1, used to rescale certain LBG bias dependencies (discussed below).
-For the measured LBG angular power spectrum, the cross-angular power spectrum between the LBG density and the CMB lensing, and for the combination of the two, the likelihoods (respectively, $\mathcal{L}_{gg}, \mathcal{L}_{\kappa g}, \mathcal{L}_{gg+\kappa g}$) are assumed to follow a multivariate Gaussian distribution.
-We note that the true likelihood is actually a generalized Gamma distribution \citep{Carron2013covparams}.
-It is well known that the Gamma distribution approaches a Gaussian distribution for a sufficiently large number of modes.
-For simplicity and computational efficiency, we compute the theoretical covariances at the fiducial values $(\fnl, b_0) = (0, 1)$.
-A nonzero $\fnl$ induces additional large-scale correlations, increasing the variance of the angular power spectrum; including this dependence in the covariance can impact parameter constraints \citep{Kodwani2019cov,Eifler2009covparams}.
-However, computing a parameter-dependent covariance at each likelihood evaluation is prohibitively expensive, and combining it with a Gaussian likelihood can artificially tighten posteriors derived from two-point statistics.
-As shown by \citet{Carron2013covparams}, using a cosmology-dependent covariance in this way is formally inconsistent.
-Fixing the covariance, instead, ensures conservative information content and avoids biasing the inference.
-We then draw samples from the parameter posterior distribution using Bayes' theorem:
+For the measured LBG angular power spectrum, the cross-angular power spectrum between the LBG density and the CMB lensing, and for the combination of the two, the likelihoods (respectively, $\mathcal{L}_{gg}, \mathcal{L}_{\kappa g}, \mathcal{L}_{gg+\kappa g}$) are assumed to follow a multivariate Gaussian distribution with theoretical covariances computed at the fiducial values $(\fnl, b_0) = (0, 1)$, which is accurate for approximating the likelihood of angular power spectra, which follows a Gamma distribution \citep{Carron2013covparams}.